|

 have in mind the earthly Jerusalem, others the heavenly city, and others refer

+to both.'"
 Nevertheless, throughout Christianity's history, many believers have

 tenaciously taught theological ideas as scientific facts - turning many away